 |

-Wirewound resistors can be precise and also handle large currents.
+resistors can be very precise and handle large currents.

 |